YZY-Jaeger/docana-project-report-zeyuan_buket_anna/README.md

 ## Conclusion (p2)

 This analysis explored how game metadata—particularly game mode (e.g., multiplayer/cooperative play), game age, and user rating—relate to anger probability scores derived from an emotion classifier (emoBERT) applied to Reddit gaming comments.
 Guided by the General Learning Model (GLM) (Buckley and Anderson, 2006) and prior findings in favor of teamplay effects (Behnke et al., 2021, Smith et al., 2019), we focused on two main research questions:

 - Does increased team play (higher multiplayer involvement) increase anger expression in subreddit gaming communities, and
 - Does cooperative gameplay reduce such anger expression?

 Using a linear mixed-effects model with random intercepts for author, subreddit, and combined genre to account for nested data and unobserved heterogeneity, we modeled fixed effects for multiplayer rank, cooperative mode, game age, and rating.
-Results partially supported the hypotheses: higher multiplayer ranking was generally associated with increased anger, consistent with the first hypothesis.
+Results partially supported the hypotheses.
+Higher multiplayer ranking was generally associated with increased anger, consistent with the first hypothesis, but not significant.
 However, the interaction between multiplayer rank and cooperative mode revealed that cooperative play increased anger expression at lower multiplayer levels — suggesting that cooperation may increase anger in smaller team settings.
 At higher multiplayer levels, the mitigating effect of cooperative team play emerged.
-However, confidence interval overlap, indicating more complex social dynamics possibly influenced by other unmeasured factors.
+Still, confidence interval overlap, indicating more complex social dynamics possibly influenced by other unmeasured factors.

 Furthermore, our multilevel model reveladed only little variation of anger between subreddits, and even less so between genres of the associated games.